sepluginloader/PluginTemplate/README.md

 9. Replace the contents of this file with the description of your plugin

 _You can skip steps depending on your specific targets._

+## Remarks

+- Put your shared code into the Shared project.
+- The DLLs required by your Shared code need to be added as a dependency to all the projects, even if some of the code is not used by one of the projects.
+- You can delete the projects your don't need.
+- There is a [simpler template](https://github.com/sepluginloader/ClientPluginTemplate) for client only plugins.